 Scrum vs. Kanban: Which Agile Framework is Right for Your Project?

-Scrum and kanban are two widely used agile frameworks for managing projects.
-This article provides a detailed comparison of their strengths, differences, and best use cases to help teams determine the ideal method for their workflows.
+Scrum and kanban are two widely used agile frameworks for managing work.
+This article compares their structure, strengths, and best use cases so teams can choose the method that fits how they actually operate.

 Key takeaways

-Scrum emphasizes fixed roles, sprints, and ceremonies for structured project management.
+Scrum emphasizes defined roles, sprints, and events for a more structured delivery model.

-Kanban focuses on continuous workflow and adaptability with visual task management.
+Kanban focuses on continuous workflow and adaptability through visual task management and WIP control.

 Choosing between Scrum and Kanban depends on project complexity, team size, and workflow needs.